stelzinga/MF/MGT_99.Legend.md

 ________________________________________
 ## Management
 Management, or Managing, focuses on a person, called *Manager*, proactively using Tools to continuously fund (through Revenue, Liabilities and Equity), enable and deploy Resources (Staff, Suppliers, and Assets) at a Cost, such that the continuous performance *and* improvement of Operations (Run and Change) is assured and controlled such as to minimise Risk in order for Services to be delivered to Clients yielding Revenue, and this despite constraints emanating from the Environment  This is essentially the summary of the Profile.
 To achieve the aforementioned, Management consists of continuously and interchangeably performing four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* or *POLC* as per below dedicated sections.

-Planning consists of strategy *formulation* for short, medium and long term *periods*, whereas Organising and Leading constitute strategy *implementation* over those Periods and Controlling consists of *verifying* the results of that implementation against the Planning.
-The four functions are theoretically cycled through in the order they are given above, but in reality Managers continuously alternate between them.

 Management vs Governance
 Often the term Governance is used separately from, or in combination with, Management.
 Depending on the context used it means different things.
 The different interpretations can be expressed as function of one or more Management Functions, or specific deliverables within the Management Functions.
 Below follow two key cases, but other interpretations are possible: